Danamat07/Danamat07/README.md

 <h3 align="center">I'm a 2nd year Computer Science student at Babes-Bolyai University, from Romania</h3>

-  - 💡 I'm currently learning about Cyber Security at Ciberlifehacks
+  - 💡 I'm currently doing an internship in Cyber Security at Ciberlifehacks
   - 👯 I’m looking to collaborate on any kind of projects
   - ⚡ I enjoy exploring new technologies and acquiring diverse skills in my spare time.